 P/E RATIO: [FAIL]

-The P/E of a company must be greater than 5 to eliminate weak companies, not more than 3 times the current Market P/E because the situation is much too risky, and never greater than 43.
-CY's P/E is 136.51, , while the current market P/E is 18.00.
-Therefore, it fails the first test.
+The P/E of a company must be greater than 5 to eliminate weak companies, but not more than 3 times the current Market P/E because the situation is much too risky, and never greater than 43.
+Unfortunately the P/E ratio for CY's is not available.
+Hence, no opinion can be rendered at the present time.

 REVENUE GROWTH IN RELATION TO EPS GROWTH: [PASS]

 Revenue Growth must not be substantially less than earnings growth.
 For earnings to continue to grow over time they must be supported by a comparable or better sales growth rate and not just by cost cutting or other non-sales measures.
 CY's revenue growth is -6.16%, while it's earnings growth rate is -18.86%, Based on the average of the 3 and 4 year historical EPS growth rates.
 Therefore, CY passes this criterion.